HL7NZ/nhi/input/pagecontent/ConsumerFacingAPI.md

 The client registration process involves both the NHI FHIR service and the IdP.
 * The IdP will provide the client_ID, client_secret and SMART on FHIR scopes.
 * The NHI FHIR service will provide an API Key and approve any scopes granted to the client.
-  * OAUTH2 scopes are granted by the IdP to the client application, not the end user).
-For more information see [online onboarding request form](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/67)
+  * OAuth2 scopes are granted by the IdP to the client application, not the end user.
+For more information see [online onboarding request form](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/67).

 #### Compliance Testing

 Compliance testing will need to be completed for both the idp and the NHI FHIR service. <br />
+For MHA Compliance infomration [For more information click here](https://marketplace.hira.health.nz/digital-services/digital-health-identity-2/).
-To view the NHI FHIR FHIR Consumer Facing API Compliance tests [Click here](/ConsumerAuthComplianceTesting.html)
+To view the NHI FHIR FHIR Consumer Facing API Compliance tests [Click here](/ConsumerAuthComplianceTesting.html).

 #### Component View